-4.3 How do you choose which data to collect?
+4.9 How to choose which data to collect?

-4.3.1 Using thresholds in Extrastat
+4.9.1 Using thresholds in Extrastat

 Within Extrastat, the customs threshold defines the transactions to be declared.
 Under the EU legislation, statistical information relating to any transactions exceeding EUR 1 000 in value or 1 000 kg in net mass must be collected from the customs authorities.
 The customs threshold therefore cannot be fixed at a value higher than EUR 1 000 or a weight above 1 000 kg.
 In general, Member States apply lower customs thresholds.